jesterpm/ccb-api-client-java/README.md

 [Church Community Builder][CCB] [API][APIDOCS].

 This library is not provided nor supported by Church Community Builder.
-It was build by Jesse Morgan for use in the [Foursquare GROW][GROW] project and released with the hopes of helping anyone else using the CCB API.
+It was build by Jesse Morgan for use in the [Foursquare GROW][GROW] and other projects and released with the hopes of helping anyone else using the CCB API.

 Only a few services are currently supported.
 The client currently supports: